mtlewandowski/mtlewandowski.github.io/_pages/about.md

+[Biseparable representations of the certainty equivalents](files/Biseparable representations of CE.pdf) We consider the following biseparable representation of the certainty equivalent:
+$F(x, y; p) = u−1(w(p)u(x) + (1 − w(p))u(y))$, where $(x, y; p)$ is the binary monetary
+prospect, u is the utility function, and w is the probability weighting function.
+We provide a simple set of axioms characterizing this form for all binary prospects as well as for the subset of binary prospects, called simple prospects, in which one of the two payoffs is fixed.
+We consider both the case of general w and the case of expected utility, where w is the identity function.
+We discuss the extent to which such models can be identified, the issue of extending these models to a larger number of payoffs, and draw conclusions for model testing.

-[Biseparable representations of the certainty equivalents](files/Biseparable representations of CE.pdf) [Preference imprecision or uncertainty aversion - decomposing WTA and WTP gap for uncertain prospects](files/Preference imprecision or uncertainty aversion decomposing WTA and WTP gap for uncertain prospects.pdf)
+[Preference imprecision or uncertainty aversion - decomposing WTA and WTP gap for uncertain prospects](files/Preference imprecision or uncertainty aversion decomposing WTA and WTP gap for uncertain prospects.pdf)

 [Discounted Incremental Utility](files/Discounted incremenetal Utility.pdf)

 [Individual and collective rationality in carpooling](files/Carpooling game.pdf)